 If you find that you may have a calcium deficiency in your lawn, it’s probably because your soil is too acidic!
 The pH level in the soil is instrumental in calcium availability.
 Here are some signs of plants with a calcium deficiency:

-If you find you have a calcium deficiency in your lawn, it’s probably because your soil is too acidic.
-The pH level in soil is instrumental in calcium availability.
-A plant shows signs of calcium deficiency if it has dead tips or the leaves are curling inward.
-You can perform a soil pH test to check for the level of acidity in your lawn.
-If the pH is too low, you can take measures to increase it.
+You can also perform a soil pH test to check for the level of acidity in your lawn!
+If the pH is too low, you can take proper measures to increase it.

 So, too, can Holganix.
-Emerald Lawns uses Holganix, along with fertilizer, to improve the quality of your lawn.
-To learn more about Holganix, read this article or call us at 512-990-2199.
+Emerald Lawns uses Holganix, along with fertilizer, to improve the quality of your lawn!
+To learn more about Holganix, read this article or give us a call.